-Additional detailed information about the Department of Public Health, including general public health resources and career information is located on the department's website.
+Additional detailed information about the Department of Public Health, including general Public Health Promotion resources and career information is located on the department's website.
 You may always contact the chairperson, your advisor, or other faculty within the department with your questions or concerns.